johnpeart/johnpeart.github.io/src/posts/manual/2021-12-25-lcars-clock.md

 sudo halt
 ```

 *LCARS clock* will take around 30 seconds to shut down after you have sent the command.
-In its powered down state the screen's backlight will still stay on; this is normal but you should switch off the device at the socket or unplug the USB cable to turn off the device completely.
+In its powered down state the screen’s backlight will still stay on; this is normal but you should switch off the device at the socket or unplug the USB cable to turn off the device completely.

 **Do not switch the device off by cutting the power**.
 This may corrupt the memory card.